spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/company-account-feature-walkthrough/company-account-feature-walkthrough.md

 ---
 title: Company Account feature walkthrough
 last_updated: Sep 2, 2021
-description: The Company Account feature allows controlling user access to the system within an organization by configuring different permissions and roles for the company's entities (units) and users.
+description: The Company Account feature lets you control user access to the system within an organization by configuring different permissions and roles for the company's entities (units) and users.
 template: concept-topic-template
 redirect_from:
   - /docs/scos/dev/feature-walkthroughs/202200.0/company-account-feature-walkthrough/company-account-feature-walkthrough.html
 ---

-The _Company Account_ feature allows controlling user access to the system within an organization by configuring different permissions and roles for the company's entities (units) and users.
+The _Company Account_ feature lets you control user access to the system within an organization by configuring different permissions and roles for the company's entities (units) and users.

 To learn more about the feature and to find out how end users use it, see [Company Account](/docs/scos/user/features/{{page.version}}/company-account-feature-overview/company-account-feature-overview.html) for business users.